yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ### Points to Note When Writing Posts
 When writing multilingual posts, keep the following in mind:
-- Proper language code designation: You should specify the appropriate ISO language code using either the file path (e.g., `/_posts/ko/example-post.md`{: .filepath}) or the 'lang' attribute in the YAML front matter (e.g., `lang: ko`).
+- Proper language code designation: Use appropriate ISO language codes either in the file path (e.g., `/_posts/ko/example-post.md`{: .filepath}) or in the 'lang' attribute of the YAML front matter (e.g., `lang: ko`).
 Refer to the examples in the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales).

-> However, while the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales) uses the format 'pt_BR' for region codes, you should actually use 'pt-BR' with a hyphen instead of an underscore for it to work correctly when adding hreflang alternate tags to the HTML header later.
+> However, while the [Chrome developer documentation](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales) uses formats like 'pt_BR' for region codes, you should actually use '-' instead of '_', like 'pt-BR', for it to work correctly when adding hreflang alternate tags to the HTML header later.

 - File paths and names should be consistent.

-For more details, please refer to the README of the GitHub [untra/polyglot repository](https://github.com/untra/polyglot?tab=readme-ov-file#how-to-use-it).
+For more details, refer to the README of the GitHub [untra/polyglot repository](https://github.com/untra/polyglot?tab=readme-ov-file#how-to-use-it).

 ## Modifying HTML Header and Sitemap
 Now, for SEO purposes, we need to insert Content-Language meta tags and hreflang alternate tags into the HTML header of each page on the blog.

 ### HTML Header
-As of the latest version 1.8.1 release in November 2024, Polyglot has a feature that automatically performs the above task when the {% raw %}`{% I18n_Headers %}`{% endraw %} Liquid tag is called in the page header section.
+As of November 12024, in the latest version 1.8.1 release, Polyglot has a feature that automatically performs the above task when the {% raw %}`{% I18n_Headers %}`{% endraw %} Liquid tag is called in the page header section.
-However, this assumes that the 'permalink' attribute tag has been explicitly specified for that page, and it doesn't work properly otherwise.
+However, this assumes that the 'permalink' attribute tag has been explicitly specified for that page, and it does not work properly otherwise.

 Therefore, I imported [Chirpy theme's head.html](https://github.com/cotes2020/jekyll-theme-chirpy/blob/v7.1.1/_includes/head.html) and directly added the following content:
-I referred to [Polyglot's official blog SEO Recipes page](https://polyglot.untra.io/seo/) for this work, but modified it to use the `page.url` attribute instead if `page.permalink` is not available.
+I referred to [Polyglot's official blog's SEO Recipes page](https://polyglot.untra.io/seo/) for this work, but modified it to use the `page.url` attribute instead when `page.permalink` is not available.

 {% raw %}
 ```liquid